IAIA24 Sessions

 Conference Topic: T1.
 The role of impact assessment in a Just Transformation

-This session will explore 20 years of implementation of the SEA Directive in the EU member and accession states, with the aim of promoting the sharing of experiences on SEA and SEA effectiveness.
+This session will explore 20 years of implementation of the SEA Directive in the EU with the aim of promoting sharing of experiences on SEA implementation and SEA effectiveness.
 The session outcomes will be compiled in a set of recommendations to continue advancing SEA effectiveness.

 Acceptance Status: approve